You want to find your ancestors.

 I believe researching your genealogy does not have to be overwhelming.
 All you need is a solid plan, a genealogy toolbox, and the knowledge to use those tools.

 Now imagine finding the puzzle pieces that are your family’s history and putting them together to create your family tree.
 Or imagine finding the puzzle pieces in the records to solve a family mystery.

 When you become a member of the Are You My Cousin? community, you will get the resources and tools to confidently and efficiently research your ancestors so that you can connect with your own personal identity within your family.

-Sign up for the (Free) monthly Newsletter to stay connected.
+Sign up for the (Free) updates on the blog to stay connected.
 (No fluff, I promise.)

 I grew up attending family reunions and hearing the family stories and lore.
 I heard the stories, but never really listened.
 I told myself, “One day, I’ll ask about that.”
 Fast forward to a more recent time when my family’s older generation is no longer with us or their memories are lost to dementia.
 Had I lost the chance to learn more about my family’s history and where we came from?

 Fortunately, the answer was No!
 Genealogy research was the answer.
 I quickly realized researching genealogy was like trying to assemble the world’s biggest jigsaw puzzle….only I had to find the puzzle pieces first before I could put them together!
 But where and how could I find information (or puzzle pieces) of my ancestors’ lives?